The Santa Cruz mountains are a cordilleran belt in California where the mesmerizing views are a sight to behold for the eyes.

 Santa Cruz wineries are small, intimate, and family-run.
 You can taste wines from urban tasting rooms to spectacular country settings in Santa Cruz County.

-To support the local winemaking community and maintain its quality, many winemakers confine wholesale distribution.
-Instead, they like to sell their products directly to the customers through native wine clubs or tasting rooms.
+Many winemakers confine wholesale distribution to support the local winemaking community and maintain its quality.
+Instead, they sell their products directly to the customers through native wine clubs or tasting rooms.

-You can savor many Santa Cruz wines at local wine bars and restaurants also.
-So to relish these organic, unique Santa Cruze wines, you should explore the Santa Cruz vineyards.
+You can savor many Santa Cruz wines at local wine bars and restaurants.
+So, to relish these organic, unique Santa Cruze wines, you should explore the Santa Cruz vineyards.

-If all you need is a cold beer, then Santa Cruz Mountains is the place.
+Santa Cruz Mountains is the place if you only need a cold beer.
 It is a place with a plethora of breweries where you can taste the unique, delicious beers brewed by local vendors.

 3.4.
 Redwood Forests